Website Design for Fence Companies

 Your fences are square, plumb, and built to outlast the homeowner.
 Your website is a free template the previous owner threw together in 2019, and it looks exactly like every other fence company in town.
-Homeowners can't tell who actually knows what they're doing until they're standing in the yard, and by then they've already picked someone else.
+Homeowners can't tell who knows what they're doing until they're standing in the yard, and by then they've already picked someone else.

 Anatomy of a fence built right